annumberhocker/logging_utility/WXA.md

 1. In **Servers**, under **Server Variables**, add the url (without the https) for your hosted application as `llm_route`.

 If you add apis and capabilities to this application, feel free to add them to the openapi specification.
 The application is intended to be an example of how to get started.
-If you add APIs after the Actions have been loaded, you will need to download your Actions, upload the new Open API spec and re-upload your Actions.
+If you add APIs after the Actions have been created, you will need to download your Actions, upload the new Open API spec and re-upload your Actions.

 **NOTE**: If you create actions _before_ configuring the extension, you will see errors on the actions because it could not find the extension.